 Land's End School of Art offer instruction in painting and drawing as well as crafts and textiles for all levels of ability and experience.
 The school offers classes, drop-in sessions, and bespoke individual or group tuition, which can also take place outdoors in the striking painterly landscape of Land's End in West Cornwall.
 Life Drawing has been offered on an occasional basis here, and all the activities are particularly suitable and encouraging for beginners and improvers.

 The Campaign for Drawing runs a UK-wide annual mass participation event called The Big Draw every year, featuring locally organised drawing events and popup galleries.
 Over the last ten years it has become a month-long festival, now with more than 1500 interesting events each year at museums, galleries, heritage and history sites, libraries, schools and community venues.

 Falmouth University, formerly well-known as Falmouth College of Art, offer a unique undergraduate degree course with drawing as its subject, the BA in Drawing at their campus in Cornwall in the United Kingdom.
 For more information about art and attractions in Cornwall check out the online Cornwall Guide or read about contemporary hen party life drawing.

 If you would like to find the sites that show a series of models in poses to let you practice your drawing, please see the helpful random pose page here.
-Other possible resources on Tumblr include figure drawing tags and also gestures, items for animation, as well as pages where users are invited to upload images of themselves which are hopefully natural, such as the older nudes gallery, or get-naked and be free and the somehow more posed share your body.
+Other possible resources on Tumblr include figure drawing tags and also gestures, items for animation, and share your body. where people upload pics of themselves.
+Tumblr seem to have deleted some of the other interesting picture sharing pages such as "older nudes" and "get-naked".